PeeBs68/pands-project/README.md

 # 1. Introduction
-The purpose of this repository is to...
+The purpose of this project is to research the iris data set and write code (and) documentation in Python to analyse it.

 # 2. Background
 The iris data sheet...